kim-le63/HeALTH_Tracker/README.md

 - meanVals, relMeanVals, etc. (mean population values of raw movement over time)
 - PCA
 - LASSO regression model parameters and residuals for inputted data

+Note: Also included is the custom LabVIEW GUI designed to run the HeALTH platform for automated data collection and environmental control ('HeALTH_LabVIEWGUI.zip')